konstapo/2021-Fake-News-MediaEval-Task/README.md

 The FakeNews task explores various machine-learning approaches to automatically detect misinformation and its spreaders in social networks.

 Spontaneous and intentional digital Fake News wildfires over online social media can be as dangerous as natural fires.
 A new generation of data mining and analysis algorithms is required for early detection and tracking of such information cascades.
-This task focuses on the analysis of tweets related to Coronavirus and 5G conspiracy theories in order to detect misinformation spreaders.
+This task focuses on the analysis of tweets related to Coronavirus conspiracy theories in order to detect misinformation spreaders.

 ## Announcements